Best Of16 min read

 Cons:

-- Crypto experience is secondary — clearly not the platform's core strength
+• Crypto experience is secondary — not what the platform focuses on

-Bottom line: Best ROI for someone who wants to simplify their financial life rather than optimize their crypto trading specifically.
-If you're deep into crypto, look elsewhere.
+Bottom line: Best if you want to simplify your financial life rather than optimize crypto trading specifically.
+For serious crypto investing, look elsewhere.

 8. Stash — Best for Micro-Investors Starting from Zero

-Stash targets the smallest investors — people starting with $1 and building slowly.
-The subscription model is unusual: you pay $3–$9/month regardless of how much you invest.
-That makes it expensive as a percentage of small portfolios but increasingly reasonable as your holdings grow past the $500–$1,000 mark.
+Stash targets the tiniest investors — people starting with $1 and building slowly.
+The subscription model is unusual: you pay $3–$9/month no matter how much you invest.
+That's expensive when your portfolio is small but becomes reasonable once you hit $500–$1,000.

-Crypto on Stash is simplified to the point of being almost too basic — and look, I say that as someone who appreciates simplicity.
-You're not picking order types or analyzing charts; you're selecting assets from a curated list and letting the platform handle execution.
-The coin selection is around 30 assets.
+Crypto on Stash is stripped down to basics — which I appreciate if you value simplicity.
+You're not picking order types or analyzing charts; you select assets from a curated list and let the platform execute.
+The coin selection includes around 30 assets.

 Key Features:

-- Stock-Back Card: earn stock rewards on everyday debit card purchases
+• Stock-Back Card: earn stock rewards on debit card purchases

 Pricing: